Alxelio/Target_Sistemas_Prova_Flutter/Target_Sistemas_Prova_Flutter/README.md

 # Password Field - Length of Input

 ## This validation is done for checking the length of input for password field.
 It is not allowed to get the length less than 2 characters and more than 20 characters at the same time.

+# User Field - Length of Input

+## This validation is done for checking the length of input for user field.
+It is not allowed to get the length more than 20 characters.